picocomputer/rp6502/README.md

 The Pico VGA is optional.
 Something to control the RIA over the UART Tx/Rx lines is still required.
 You might, for example, be developing a video system based on other hardware and prefer to have your video chip control the RIA.

 The 6522 is optional.
 You may need to pull-up IRQB/VIRQ if you omit this from the reference design.
 The GPIOs are not used for anything, but some software may not function without timers.

+The only thing not optional is putting the Pico RIA at FFE0-FFFF.
+This reference design is very capable, but also very easy to build on a breadboard.
+Feel free to change the glue circuit to support paged RAM, parallel ROMs, expansion slots, and DIP switches.
+Those are exactly the expense and complexity the Pico RIA replaces, but you should not encounter any resistance if you want to experiment and learn about them.

 ## Dev Setup